SolarDrew/dkist/docs/topic_guides/units.rst

 The `astropy.units` package is used throughout the Python Tools and in several of its dependencies, such as `sunpy`.
 This guide will describe some features of `units` that it is useful to know about while using the Python Tools.
-For more detail on using `astropy.units` you should see the `astropy` docs [LINK]
+For more detail on using `astropy.units` you should see the `astropy.units` `documentation <https://docs.astropy.org/en/stable/units>`__.

 Equivalencies
 -------------

-As described in the tutorial [LINK], `Quantity` objects can be converted from one unit to another, for example:
+As described in :ref:`dkist:tutorial:astropy-and-sunpy-a-quick-primer`, `Quantity` objects can be converted from one unit to another, for example:

 .. code-block:: python